catchorg/Catch2/docs/test-cases-and-sections.md

 fixtures, `TEST_CASE` methods, or `SECTION` layouts where sections do not exit early before later sections are registered.

+Avoid mutating global or static state inside `SECTION`s when sibling sections exist at the same level.
+Because Catch2 re-executes the `TEST_CASE` body for each leaf path, shared mutable state can leak between runs and make tests order-dependent.
+This was a common source of confusion in older Catch versions ([#485](https://github.com/catchorg/Catch2/issues/485)).

 ## Tags

 Tags allow an arbitrary number of additional strings to be associated with a test case.
 Test cases can be selected (for running, or just for listing) by tag - or even by an expression that combines several tags.
 At their most basic level they provide a simple way to group several related tests together.